caldwell/libanalogtv/README.md

     The width and height of the framebuffer in pixels.
-This *may* be different from the width and height requested by `analogtv_apple2_setup` or `analogtv_apple2_reconfigure`—The analogtv will choose new dimensions if the requested dimensions are too far outside the optimal aspect ratio (4:3 <= ratio <= 16:9), or if the dimensions are too small (minimum 266x200 pixels).
+This *may* be different from the width and height requested by `analogtv_apple2_setup` or `analogtv_apple2_reconfigure`—The analogtv code will choose new dimensions if the requested dimensions are too far outside the optimal aspect ratio (4:3 <= ratio <= 16:9), or if the dimensions are too small (minimum 266x200 pixels).

 *   `bytes_per_line`